CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

     Variable shadowing is when you have a variable declaired in a certain scope such as method or a class, has the same name as a variable declared in the outer/global scope.
 This is known as name masking at the level of identifiers.
 The outer scope is shadowed by the variable in the inner scope, and the inner variable is is masking the outer indentifier.
 #### What can happen if you try to delete/drop/add an item from a List, while you are iterating over it in Python?
 #### What is the "golden rule" of variable scoping in Python (context: LEGB)?
 What is the lifetime of variables?
+    The LEGB rule is a kind of name lookup procedure, which determines the order in which Python looks up names.
+For example, if you reference a given name, then Python will look that name up sequentially in the local, enclosing, global, and built-in scope.
+If the name exists, then you’ll get the first occurrence of it.
+Otherwise, you’ll get an error.
 #### If you need to access the iterator variable after a for loop, how would you do it in Python?
 #### What type of elements can a list contain in Python?
     Lists can contain arbitrary objects.Lists can contain strings integers and objects.All items in a list can be the same type, or different.
 Since everything in Python is an object, a list could contain objects such as functions or classes or even modules.